d3/d3/docs/select.markdown

 ![select](select.png)

-Selects the first descendant of each node in the current selection that matches the [selector](http://www.w3.org/TR/css3-selectors/) *s*.
+Selects the first descendant of each node in the current selection that matches the [selector](http://www.w3.org/TR/css3-selectors/) string *s*.
 The first descendant is determined using *document order*: depth-first pre-order traversal of the DOM tree or subtree in question.
 The descendant does not need to be an immediate child of the context node.

 For example, given the following HTML: